 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to Prominic or as soon thereafter as is practicable, but in any event before Prominic uses such information for a purpose other than that for which it was originally collected or processed by Prominic or discloses it for the first time to a third party.

-CHOICE: Prominic offers E.U. individuals the opportunity to choose (opt out) whether their personal information is
+CHOICE: Prominic offers E.U. and Swiss individuals the opportunity to choose (opt out) whether their personal information is

 (a) to be disclosed to a third party or